 Another common problem, thin enamel may allow the yellowish hue of underlying dentin to show.
 Sometimes a person’s dentin is naturally dark, while other times a person’s dentin may become stained.
 Either way, thin enamel can give teeth a discolored appearance.

 External teeth whitening, or bleaching, can remove most extrinsic stains.
 These are stains formed on the surface of tooth enamel.
 Pigments in foods, beverages, and tobacco cause extrinsic stains. sometimes brushing with baking soda will help.

 How long before I see results with professional whitening:

-After a consultation to make sure your tooth color changes are from extrinisic causes (meaning foods and drinks and other products that come in contact with the outside of your teeth) you may decide to whiten your teeth using Nite White Excel 3.
+After a consultation to make sure your tooth color changes are from extrinsic causes (meaning foods, drinks, and other products that come in contact with the outside of your teeth) you may decide to whiten your teeth using Nite White Excel 3.
 Nite White is a gel that works while you sleep.
 You may see results as soon as a few days but it may take a couple of months.

 You Might Avoid Those Stain Causers

 You will not need to avoid staining agents, particularly if you are open to whitening touch ups in the future.
 However, if your goal is to keep up your bright white smile, it may be a good idea to limit your contact with these things.
 What do they include?
 Tobacco, for instance, is a major contributor to staining.
 Cut out the tobacco habit and you will protect your smile.
 Other factors tend to include highly pigmented foods like berries, tea, and coffee.
 Avoiding these types of stain causers is always helpful.